 Plot Overview: Love, Magic and Sisterhood

-Seeing Three Sisters Island for the first time, Nell feels she has finally come home.
+Seeing Three Sisters Island for the first time, Nell feels she has finally come home in Dance Upon the Air.
 After faking her own death and criss-crossing the United States to escape a sociopathic and abusive husband, Nell just wants to feel safe.
-As she cautiously settles into a new life on the island, she is befriended and employed by Mia Devlin, the owner of a café and bookstore.
+As she cautiously settles into a new life on the island, she is befriended and employed by Mia Devlin, the owner of a combination café-bookstore.
 With both Mia and Ripley Todd’s friendship, Nell’s confidence and self-esteem soar, and she slowly opens her heart to love again.

-Ripley Todd, deputy sheriff on the island, strongly denies her supernatural abilities.
+Ripley Todd, deputy sheriff on the island, strongly denies her supernatural abilities in Heaven and Earth.
 When paranormal scientist Macallister Booke, or “Mac,” lands on the island to investigate its history of witchcraft, Ripley’s resistance takes a hit.
 The two set off sparks, recorded by Mac’s scientific equipment.
 With Mac’s gentle pushing, Ripley reluctantly takes control of her gift.

-The most powerful of the three women, Mia Devlin is a witch comfortable with her abilities.
+The most powerful of the three women, Mia Devlin, in Face the Fire, is a witch comfortable with her abilities.
 Sexy, confident and successful, Mia enjoys her life and her solitude.
 Having had her heart broken ten years before, she isolates herself from love and emotional intimacy until Sam Logan, her former lover, returns to the island.
 As they reconcile their relationship, Mia must make a decision: open her heart to Sam again and risk the safety of her friends and neighbors or live a lifetime without hurt – and love.

 Criticisms and Compliments